1. Introduction to Lockout–Tagout (LOTO)

 7.9 Responsibility During Shift Change

 Outgoing workers must not remove locks until incoming workers apply theirs.
-Proper documentation and communication are mandatory.

 7.10 Responsibility in Emergencies